yalexwander/itisallmail/doc/options.md

 Sets the credentials that will be used for posting.
 The format is highly rely on posting driver you use, so arrays allowed here too.

 Can be set on level of: app, driver, source.

+### update_changed_messages:

+Allowed values: boolean

+If set, compares new messages with saved ones, updating if needed.

+Warning: correct display of changed data highly relies on mail reading software you use!

+### update_subject_header_on_changed_messages

+Allowed values: boolean

+If set, update subject header in saved message when source message updated.

+Warning: correct display of changed data highly relies on mail reading software you use!

+### update_statusline_header_on_changed_messages

+Allowed values: boolean

+If set, update statusline header in saved message when source message updated.

+Warning: correct display of changed data highly relies on mail reading software you use!